jyunhoi66/Osteosarcoma-Model/README.md

 ```
 ## Environment

-The Python code was developed with PyTorch, MONAI, nnU-Net, PyRadiomics, and
+The Python code was developed with PyTorch, MONAI, PyRadiomics, and
 common scientific Python packages.
 A CUDA-enabled GPU is recommended for
 deep-learning feature extraction, model training, and Grad-CAM visualization.